phac-nml/sistr_cmd/README.rst

 --------------------------------------------------------------------------

 With the ``-p``/``--cgmlst-profiles`` commandline argument, you can output the 330 loci cgMLST allelic profiles for your input genomes (i.e. the allele designation for each cgMLST locus for each input genome).
-You can use this information to construct phylogenetic trees from this data using a tool such as `Phyloviz Online <https://online.phyloviz.net/index>`_.
+You can use this information to construct phylogenetic trees from this data using a tool such as `Phyloviz Online <https://online.phyloviz.net/index>`_ by uploading cgMLST profiles data.
 This type of analysis may be useful to explore why unexpected serovar prediction results were generated (e.g. your genomes are genetically very different from each other).

 Example truncated cgMLST profiles output: